-If the written report determines that sexual misconduct occurred, the Investigating Officer shall set forth in an addendum to the written report those steps necessary to maintain an environment free from sexual misconduct and to protect the safety and well-being of the complainant and other members of the University Community.
+If the written report determines that sexual misconduct occurred, the Title IX Coordinator will confer with administrators with supervisory authority over the respondent and identify those steps necessary to maintain an environment free from sexual misconduct and to protect the safety and well-being of the complainant and other members of the University community.
 Such actions will also include reasonable steps to correct the effects of such conduct on the complainant and others and to prevent the recurrence of sexual misconduct and retaliation.
 Examples of such action include: no-contact orders, classroom reassignment, the provision of counseling or other support services, training, and discipline for the perpetrator, including up to termination, expulsion, or other appropriate institutional sanctions.

-The complainant and the respondent will receive a copy of the written report and any addendum within three days of its completion.
-If necessary, the version of the addendum provided to the complainant and/or respondent will be redacted to ensure that information concerning any remedial and/or disciplinary measures is disclosed in a manner consistent with Title IX, the Family Educational Rights and Privacy Act (FERPA), and the Clery Act, as explained by the April 4, 2011 Dear Colleague Letter issued by the U.S. Department of Education, available here.
+Thereafter, the Title IX Coordinator will provide the parties with a brief, written determination of the investigation.
+If necessary, the version of the determination provided to the complainant and/or respondent will be redacted to ensure that information concerning any remedial and/or disciplinary measures is disclosed in a manner consistent with Title IX, the Family Educational Rights and Privacy Act (FERPA), and the Clery Act, as explained by the April 4, 2011 Dear Colleague Letter issued by the U.S. Department of Education, available here.

-The written report of the Investigating Officer shall be final, subject only to the right of appeal set forth below.
+The written determination shall be final, subject only to the right of appeal set forth below.